 - Economics of SQ-LNS

 - Logistics of SQ-LNS

-A summary of the meeting highlights is available and a full report of the findings is forthcoming.
+A summary of the meeting highlights and a full report of the findings are available.